-Bacteria in your gut might sound like a bad thing, but your gut actually uses bacteria to process food into energy.
+Bacteria in your gut might sound unpleasant, but your gut actually uses bacteria to process food into energy.
 We call these helpful bacteria probiotics.
 Most people have heard the term in yogurt ads, but that’s about it.
 What are probiotics and what do they mean to your body?

 - Abdominal pain and cramping